 Think of what a better world it would be if we all – the whole world – had cookies and milk about 3 o’clock every afternoon and then lay down with our blankets for a nap.
 Or if we had a basic policy in our nation and other nations always to put things back where we found them, and cleaned up our own messes.
 And it is still true, no matter how old you are, when you go out into the world, it is best to hold hands and stick together.

-So next time someone discredits you as ‘only playing’ or says ‘she’s just a mum’ stand firm in the knowledge that ours is the most important job in the world.
+So next time someone discredits you as ‘only playing’ or says ‘she’s just a mum’ or she only teaches little ones, stand firm in the knowledge that ours is the most important job in the world.